kparc/ksimple/README.md

    which is strictly line by line, but also takes a few liberties and diversions in a bid to elucidate the "bigger picture" behind this tiny piece of code.

-3. for the ease of comprehension, the enclosed narrative has been made **completely linear**, and hopefully makes for an easy, entertaining and useful read. to make this possible, the original code had seen some very minor restructuring and regrouping; however, no refactoring,
+3. for the ease of comprehension, the narrative has been made **completely linear**, and hopefully makes for an easy, entertaining and useful read. to make this possible, the original code had seen some very minor restructuring and regrouping; however, no refactoring,